Surajchandraa/disk-cleanup/readme.md

     const diskCleanup = require('disk-cleanup');

+    //size will given in the bytes in all functions
     // Deletes files of a specified size from a given directory. diskCleanup.filterEqual('/path/to/directory', size, (err, result) => {
         if (err) {